 Making sure you start a project on the right foot is critical.
 Whether it’s a short-term campaign like planning for a virtual event or a long-term initiative like rolling out a new IT tool, communicating your high-level project overview and getting your stakeholders on the same page is a key element of launching a great project.

 So: how do you do it?
 You might start by creating a project charter or business case to get approval for your project.
 Once you do, you could create a project plan to provide the key blueprints for your work.
 Then, you can schedule a project kickoff and brainstorming session with all relevant stakeholders.
-Maybe you start by creating a project plan before the meeting to keep you on track.
 Depending on the project, you might even draft a creative brief.
-But while these strategies can be critical elements of a project launch, a project roadmap is the best way to organize your project strategy and align on business goals.
+But while these strategies can be critical elements of a project launch, a project roadmap is the best way to visualize your project schedule and align on business goals.

 A project roadmap is a high-level overview of your project deliverables, key milestones, and overall project goals.
 It should be the first thing you create when you get started on a project.
 With your project roadmap as a jumping-off point, you can create other important project planning documents, like a project plan and a project schedule.